Create Pipelines

 4. Click Create Pipeline.
 The Pipeline window is displayed, and you can configure the available nodes as needed.

-Dataloop allows you to install Models running on Dataloop Compute and External Compute Providers (e.g., OpenAI, Azure, GCP, IBM, NVIDIA) via API Service Integration.
+Dataloop allows you to install Models and Applications running on Dataloop Compute and External Compute Providers (e.g., OpenAI, Azure, GCP, IBM, NVIDIA) via API Service Integration.

 1. Select the required nodes (except model application) from the Node Library and drag them to the Canvas.